srl-labs/learn-srlinux/docs/blog/posts/2024/terrapin.md

 ///

-With the disclaimer above, I feel obliged to start with the references to the materials written by people way more experienced in the field of cryptography and security than I am.
+With the disclaimer above, I feel obliged to start with the references to the materials written by people who are way more experienced in the field of cryptography and security than I am.
 I highly recommend reading the following articles/papers to get a better/deeper understanding of the attack:

 1. [Terrapin Attack Website][terrapin]
 2. [Terrapin Attack pre-print Paper][terrapin-paper]